 Saola Distribution and Habitat

-The Saola is thought to be found in what forest still remains in the Annamite Mountains that sit on the border between north-central Vietnam and neighbouring Laos.
+The Saola is an animal that is thought to be found in what forest still remains in the Annamite Mountains that sit on the border between north-central Vietnam and neighbouring Laos.
 Although they are thought to exist in certain areas, no-one really knows for sure due to the lack of a proper formal survey.
 They have however been noted in 15 small pockets of forest between the two countries, generally at a mid-altitude range (between 400 meters and 1,000 meters above sea level).
 The Saola is most commonly found in dense, evergreen forests that are moist and have a good source of running water.
 Locals claim that the Saola spends its summer months further up the alpine slopes, venturing down during the winter when the water sources higher up have run dry and there is therefore also less to eat.

 The Saola is thought to be a diurnal animal meaning that they are most active during the day-light hours, possibly resting out of sight to protect themselves from predators under the cover of night.
 They are thought to lead a generally solitary lifestyle, although reports of small groups of Saola are not unknown.
 These most commonly contain either two or three individuals, but claims from villagers suggest that they can congregate in herds of up to seven members.
 Male Saola are thought to be highly territorial and to roam a much larger range than their female counterparts, all though, are believed to mark their territory using a sticky, smelly liquid which is secreted from their large maxillary glands.
 They are believed to be alpine migrants in certain areas, following the water supplies up and down the slopes.